wildfly-extras/wildfly-mcp/wildfly-chat-bot/README.md

 ```

 4) Start the chat bot using local `ollama` (by default uses the `qwen2.5:3b`) model, once started it listens on port `8090`:

+By default the file `./mcp.json` is read.
+You can configure it with `-Dwildfly.chatbot.mcp.config.file=<path to file>`

+NOTE: You must use JDK21+ to run the chatbot.

 ```
 java -jar target/wildfly-chat-bot-bootable.jar